Home Office Deduction Calculator

 Interpreting Your Result

 The output of the calculator is an estimated amount of housing costs allocable to business use.
 Treat it as an upper-bound planning estimate, not a guaranteed deductible amount.
-In practice, your allowable deduction may be lower because of:
+In practice, your allowable deduction may be lower because of several rules that the calculator does not test.

 • Business income limits โ€“ In the U.S., your home office deduction generally cannot create or increase a business loss.